sassoftware/sas-container-recipes/README.md

   ./build.sh --zip ~/my/path/to/SAS_Viya_deploy_data.zip --addons "addons/auth-demo"
 ```

-You can use addons found in [`addons/` directory](https://github.com/sassoftware/sas-container-recipes/tree/master/addons)
+You can use addons found in the [`addons/` directory](https://github.com/sassoftware/sas-container-recipes/tree/master/addons)
 to enhance the base SAS Viya image with SAS/ACCESS, LDAP configuration, and more.
+For each addon that will be included with the build, review the readme associated
+with the addon for important information and any possible prerequisite requirements.

 ### Run the Container